 - Arkansas State University Faculty Award for Teaching

 - Arkansas State University Faculty Award for Scholarship

 - Arkansas State University Faculty Award for Professional Service

-Only full-time tenured or tenure-track faculty members are eligible for the awards.
+Only full-time tenured or tenure-track faculty members are eligible for the teaching, scholarship and professional service awards.
+All faculty are eligible for the advising award.
 The awards are based upon faculty achievement during the preceding calendar year (January 1 - December 31, 2014).